daacaceressa/Mini-Drive-ArqSoft-2017II/Readme.md

 - Manuel Vergara Diaz
 - Julian Jimenez Moreno

-This is a Google Drive look alike that implements a microservice architecture pattern, using PHP (Laravel), Ruby (Ruby on Rails), Javascript (Web development) ang Java (App development).
+This is a Google Drive look alike that implements a microservice architecture pattern, using PHP (Laravel), Ruby (Ruby on Rails), Go, Javascript (Web development) ang Java (App development).